SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 {% include events/on-checkout-loaded.md %}

-Subscribe to this event if you need total control over the height of Swedbank Pay's payment frame.
-This is the initial height of the frame when loaded.
+This event can be overridden if you need the total height over the Swedbank Pay's payment frame.
+This will be the initial height of the frame after loading.

-If no callback method is set, no handling action will be done.
-It will be raised with the following event argument object:
+If you do not override the event, no action will be done.
+This event is only provided for informational purposes.

+This is the object that is provided if you override the event:

 {% capture response_content %}{
     "event": "OnCheckoutLoaded",